getValue88/sM/README.md

 # sM
-First project using canvas HTML5 and typescript
+First project using canvas HTML5 and typescript (WIP)

+    npm i --> install all dependencies.

     npm run compile

+    then execute index.html on your favourite browser.

 How To Play: